Text-sensitive menu

 To show this for a single item, use option /m.

-To prevent excuting a TS menu item, while typing its text (not before) do one of the following:
+To prevent executing an autotext list item, while typing its text (not before) do one of the following:

-A TS menu item will not be executed if a non-delimiter character (alphanumeric + specified in Options -> Triggers) was typed previously, unless trigger is a key with "Eat".
+An autotext list item will not be executed if previously typed character is non-delimiter (alphanumeric + specified in Options -> Triggers), unless trigger is a key with "Eat".
 To execute anyway, before typing do one of the above (click, Ctrl, etc).
+QM 2.3.5: previously typed character can be any if item text begins with a delimiter and trigger is autotext.

-You can associate sounds with TS menu events: Options -> Sounds.
+You can associate sounds with autotext list events: Options -> Sounds.

 QM 2.3.3.
 Works in console windows.